Phishing Isn't Dumb Anymore: Here's Why Training Still Fails

 Smart Tech Integration

-Use tools like email filters and MFA to support ��� not replace ��� human oversight.
+Use tools like advanced email filters, multifactor authentication (MFA), and behavioral analytics to support — not replace — human oversight.
+Technology and human awareness must work together.

 Culture of Awareness